Tour Our Clinic

 approved clinic we maintain high standards for anesthesia, surgery, pain control and sterility to keep your pet safe and comfortable during surgery.
 Our veterinarians are all experienced surgeons with different areas of expertise, with Dr. Ed Macmillan providing specialized orthopaedic procedures varying from fracture repair to Cranial Cruciate Advanced Procedures such as TTA (Tibial Tuberosity Advancement).

 Dental care for pets is very important and dental disease is very common.
 Routine dental cleanings can help keep your pet’s teeth clean and maintain overall health.

 When an animal has his or her teeth cleaned, they need to be under general anesthetic so our dental room is equipped with an anesthetic machine.
 In addition, other tools found in this area include an ultrasonic scaler, drill and polisher similar to those used on people.
 We also have a digital dental x-ray machine for detecting damage to the root of the tooth.
 Extractions are a common necessity when trauma happens or periodontal disease has progressed.

 The unique table with hot and cold water allows this space to be used for other procedures such as wounds and abscesses and the placement of urinary catheters.

 Having a comfortable space for your pets stay is important.
 We have separate kennel areas for dogs and cats, and a bank of kennels in our treatment area allowing for close observation of pets.
 All our pets are bedded on fleece blankets and comforters and we have memory foam beds for orthopedic patients.
-Cats are often provided small boxes to hide in and we use anti-anxiety feliway spray and sometimes a touch of catnip to minimize their stress.
+Cats are often provided small boxes to hide in or comfy cat beds that one of our clients makes for us!
+We use anti-anxiety feliway spray and sometimes a touch of catnip to minimize their stress.